How to Have Confidence in a Job Interview

 The Power of Clarifying Questions

-Use clarifying questions to buy time and display thoughtful engagement.
-Simple prompts like “To make sure I answer precisely, are you more interested in the technical approach or the team management aspect?” position you as both candid and collaborative.
+Use a prompt to buy time or show thoughtfulness: “To make sure I address your focus, are you more interested in the technical approach or the team-management aspect?”
+This positions you as engaged and conscientious.

 Handling Tough Questions Without Losing Composure